akauppi/GroundLevel-firebase-es/README.md

 $ npm install
 ```

-This installs some common packages, such as Firebase JS SDK.
+This installs some common packages, Firebase JS SDK being the most important.
 Subpackages use them from the root, and this is where you update their versions.

 ```
 $ git submodule update